Wooden bat boxes

 Making your own box

 Bats do not like draughts, and prefer well insulated boxes where temperature and humidity remain constant.
 They also need a rough textured wood to cling to.
 The wood should not be treated because bats are very sensitive to chemicals.
 A ‘bat ladder’ or other landing area that leads to an entry slit wide enough to admit bats, but narrow enough to keep out predators is also essential, usually 15 – 20 mm.
 Once up, a bat box cannot be opened legally without a licence.
-For more information on bats and the law call the Bat Helpline (0345 1300 228).
+For more information read about how to maintain your bat box.

 Things to remember: